 The quality of our included Paris hotel breakfast more than matched the elegance of the space.
 We started with green detox juice along with what the French call “cottage cheese” but is really a very rich, creamy yogurt.
 Drizzle with a bit of honey and top with mixed fruit.
 Add a chocolate croissant and cappuccino and relax over this luxurious breakfast while you make plans for the day.

 The hotel room

 You hear that Paris hotel rooms are especially tiny by American standards, but our superior room, while small, felt quite big enough.
 The room featured a queen sized bed with nightstand and groovy orange wall lamps on each side, an oval desk, an easy chair with end table, and a narrow closet.
-The bed was plush and luxurious, the room was very quiet, and the balcony gave us a nice peek at the loveliness of Parisian architecture.
-Really a happy, luxurious, and comfortable Paris hotel room.
-The decently sized bathroom featured a dizzyingly cool black and white tile with brass fixtures for a bit of bling.
+The bed was plush and luxurious, and the room was very quiet.
+A private balcony gave us a nice peek at the loveliness of Parisian architecture.
+The decently sized bathroom featured a dazzlingly cool black and white tile with brass fixtures for a bit of bling.
 After all of this awesomeness, the plush robes and cushy slippers felt like a happy added bonus.
+Overall, a happy, luxurious, and comfortable Paris hotel room.

 The Hotel Vernet’s location is ideal.
 It’s situated in the 8th arrondissement on a short side street in Paris’ Golden Triangle.
 That’s an easy mile-long stroll in one direction down the Champs Elysee to the famed Angelina on Rue Rivoli for their famed hot chocolate, a mile in another direction past the Arc de Triomphe to Auberge Dab for oysters and wine, and a mile walk along the Seine via George V to visit Monet’s Water Lilies at L’Orangerie.